sm-ak-r33/AML-Node16-challenge/README.md

 https://www.kaggle.com/datasets/ealtman2019/ibm-transactions-for-anti-money-laundering-aml/data?select=HI-Large_Trans.csv

-The raw data has been cleaned and preprocessed through the "EDA & Preprocessing" Notebook and clean data has been stored in parquet format on the clean_data folder.
+The raw data has been cleaned and preprocessed through the "EDA & Preprocessing" Notebook and clean data has been stored in parquet format on the clean_data folder for better scalability.
+The results and other logs would also be found in results.txt file.

 # How to Run:
 # Git clone the repository